eduvpn/documentation/BBR.md

+There's this shiny
-There's this new fancy [BBR](https://en.wikipedia.org/wiki/TCP_congestion_control#TCP_BBR) congestion control!
+[BBR](https://en.wikipedia.org/wiki/TCP_congestion_control#TCP_BBR) congestion
+control!
+It is not universally accepted as a good solution according to Wikipedia, but it is an option to improve TCP throughput in some cases it seems.

 This is currently only supported on Fedora and Debian.
 CentOS 8 also supports it, but we do not yet support CentOS 8.